WalletConnect/walletconnect-docs/docs/csharp/sign/wallet-usage.md

 };
 ```

-Once you have options defined, you can initialize the SDK
+Once you have the options defined, you can initialize the SDK.

 ```csharp
 var walletClient = await WalletConnectSignClient.Init(walletOptions);